 1. Web Scraping IDE

-Bright Data allows developers built their own web scrapers using their hosted integrated development environment (IDE).
+Bright Data allows developers to build their own web scrapers using their hosted integrated development environment (IDE).
 Using Bright Data’s unblocking infrastructure, you can scrape the web without dealing with captchas, website blocks, and other restrictions you may face when collecting data.

 2. Bright Insights